-- Other than a couple #2 pencils, you must bring with you to each lecture exam your MSU ID Card.
+Other than a couple #2 pencils, you must bring with you to each lecture exam your MSU ID Card.
 There are two reasons for this.
 One, it has your PID on it.
 Your grades throughout the term will be assigned and linked to your PID.
 You must write (and bubble in) this eight-digit number (preceded by an "A") on all of your answer forms ("bubble sheets").
 Two, it has your picture on it.
-You will be required to verify that it is indeed you that is taking your exam. - \ All exams will be held at the normal time, date and location of our normal class meetings (except the final exam: see pg.
-6) - \ Answer forms (i.e., bubble sheets) will be provided to you for all lecture exams. - \ I will collect your answer forms and your exam booklet after each exam.
-The key for the exams can be viewed during office hours or during GTA recitation sessions.
-Each key will be available for your review until the next exam.
-You cannot take pictures of the exam.
-It is logistically impossible to make the Final Exam key available to everyone.
-Therefore, this key will not be made available for your review. - \ I have a 20/1 policy for exam tardiness.
+You will be required to verify that it is indeed you that is taking your exam.

+- All exams will be held at the normal time, date and location of our normal class meetings (except the final exam: see pg.
+6) - Answer forms will be provided to you for all exams. - I will collect your answer forms and your exam booklet after each exam.
+The key for the exams can be viewed during office hours or during TA recitation sessions.
+Each key will be available for your review only up until the start of the material for the next exam.
+You cannot take pictures of the exam keys.
+As it is logistically impossible to make the Final Exam key available to everyone, this key will not be made available for review. - I have a 20/1 policy for exam tardiness.
 If you arrive more than 20 minutes late or after the 1st student has completed the exam and left the room (whichever comes first), you will not be allowed to take the exam.
 You will not be allowed to take the exam at another time or take a make-up exam.
-Under this circumstance, this would be your "dropped" exam.
-If you have already used your "dropped exam" option, or it is the Final Exam, your score will be a zero.